wundergraph/cosmo/docs/releasing.md

 ## Notes

 This project uses [Lerna Lite](https://github.com/lerna-lite/lerna-lite) to manage the monorepo.
 Lerna is a tool that optimizes the workflow around managing multi-package repositories with git and npm.
 Also for non NPM packages, Lerna is used to manage the versioning and releasing of the packages.
-This allows us to automate the release process and keep the versioning in sync.
+This allows us to automate the release process and keep the versioning in sync with a single tool.